YoEight/GethDB/README.md

 GethDB
 ======

-The Database For The People.
+A database system functioning as a synthetic servant for your data needs.

 ## Introduction

-This project is not a political statement.
-It is inspired by the Khelish word "Geth," meaning "Servant of the People."
+This project name is inspired by the Khelish word "Geth," meaning "Servant of the People."

 The project is purely experimental and is where I explore various aspects of database design.
 I aim to test specific data structures and observe their behavior in real-life scenarios.